arapulido/katacoda-scenarios/autoscaling-k8s/step7.md

 maxReplicas: 5
 ```

 In this section of the specification we are specifiying the minimum and maximum number of replicas for the target that we want.
-In this case we are telling the HPA controller that, even if the replicas are experiencing over 7 seconds of p99 latency, to not go above 5 replicas.
+In this case we are telling the WPA controller that, even if the replicas are experiencing over 7 seconds of p99 latency, to not go above 5 replicas.

 Other options in our manifest:

  * `downscaleForbiddenWindowSeconds: 60`: Wait 60 seconds after a scaling event before scaling down
  * `upscaleForbiddenWindowSeconds: 30`: Wait 30 seconds after a scaling event before scaling up

-Create the HPA object by applying the manifest: `kubectl apply -f frontend-wpa.yaml`{{execute}}
+Create the WPA object by applying the manifest: `kubectl apply -f frontend-wpa.yaml`{{execute}}

 Let's check that the Cluster Agent is getting the metric correctly by executing the agent status for the Cluster Agent: `kubectl exec -ti $(kubectl get pods -l app=datadog-cluster-agent -o jsonpath='{.items[0].metadata.name}') -- agent status`{{execute}} Browse the output and check that you get an output similar to this one: